jussisuominen/portfolio/vue/password-manager-firebase/README.md

 1. Clone the repository to your local machine
 2. Install the required dependencies by running `npm install`
 3. Set up a Firebase project and obtain the configuration object.
 If you don't know how to do this here is a Youtube video that will help you: https://www.youtube.com/watch?v=13eja_RYimU
-4. Update the `src/firebase/config.js` file with your Firebase configuration
+4. Update the `src/firebase/config.js` file with your Firebase configuration.
+5. Remember to enable authentication with email and password in your Firebase project.
-5. Run the app using `npm run serve`
+6. Run the app using `npm run serve`

 ## Contributing
 Contributions are welcome!
+If you contribute to this project I will add your name to the list of people that have contributed to this project.
 Please fork the repository, make your changes, and submit a pull request.
+You may also contribute to this project by reporting an issue.

 ## Project setup
 ```